Western Michigan Broncos

 The Broncos have won three NCAA national championships.
-The men's cross country team won the NCAA title in 1964 and 1965.
-WMU finished as national runners up in 1955 for baseball and 1958 for men's cross country.
-WMU won a National Championship in Division I hockey in 2025.
+The men's cross country team won the Division I NCAA title in 1964 and 1965, and the ice hockey team won the Division I NCAA title in 2025.

-The facilities include Waldo Stadium (football), University Arena (men's and women's basketball, volleyball), Lawson Arena (hockey), Hyames Field (baseball), Ebert Field (softball), Sorensen Courts/West Hills Athletic Club (men's and women's tennis), and Kanley Track (women's track and field).
-The soccer teams compete at the WMU Soccer Complex located near the Parkview Campus.
+Athletic facilities at Western Michigan include Waldo Stadium (football), University Arena (men's and women's basketball, volleyball), Lawson Arena (hockey), Hyames Field (baseball), Ebert Field (softball), Sorensen Courts/West Hills Athletic Club (men's and women's tennis), the Kanley Track (women's track and field), and the WMU Soccer Complex (men's and women's soccer).

 The school's primary rival is Central Michigan University.

 History

 WMU athletic teams were once known as the Hilltoppers, a reference to the school's location on top of Prospect Hill, but changed their nickname in 1939 to the Broncos to avoid confusion with teams of other schools such as the Western Kentucky Hilltoppers.
 John Gill, an assistant coach on the football team who later served as head coach, coined the new athletic nickname after approval for the name change was granted by the school's athletic board.
-In 2011, WMU commissioned artist Revere La Noue to create a 6,500-square-foot building wrap representing the Broncos for the 2011 ArtPrize competition.
-WMU president John Dunn has said that the work, "Epic Broncos", captures the "history and pride of being a Bronco".

 Varsity sports

-A member of the West Division of the Mid-American Conference, Western Michigan sponsors teams in 6 men's and 9 women's NCAA sanctioned sports.
+A member of the Mid-American Conference, Western Michigan sponsors teams in 6 men's and 9 women's NCAA sanctioned sports.